evidhai/notes-techpechu-com/pages/Kinesis Streams.md

-- This one onboards data to Kinesis
+- This one onboards data to Kinesis from multiple inputs like
+	- Realtime IoT
+	- Metrics and Logs